MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 This modularity allows us not only to choose any embedding model to convert our documents into numerical representations, we can use essentially any data to perform our clustering.
 When new state-of-the-art pre-trained embedding models are released, BERTopic will be able to use them.
 As a result, BERTopic grows with any new models being released.
-Out-of-the-box, BERTopic supports a number of embedding techniques.
+Out of the box, BERTopic supports several embedding techniques.
 In this section, we will go through several of them and how they can be implemented.

 ### **Sentence Transformers**
 You can select any model from sentence-transformers [here](https://www.sbert.net/docs/pretrained_models.html)